Learning to Play Two-Player Perfect-Information Games without Knowledge: Application to Hex

 \subsubsection{Results}

-The winning percentages against Mohex of $\ubfmt$ using the learned evaluation function are described in Table~\ref{tab:Winning-percentages-11-1.5}.
-Note that the proposed techniques have made it possible to exceed the level of Mohex 3HNN on Hex size 11 (with swap), and without the use of knowledge (which had not been done until then).
+The winning percentages against Mohex 3HNN of Athénan (i.e. of $\ubfmt$ using the learned evaluation function generated by Descent) are described in Table~\ref{tab:Winning-percentages-11-1.5}.
+Note that the proposed techniques have made it possible to exceed the level of Mohex 3HNN on Hex size 11, and without the use of knowledge (which had not been done until then).